-For other commitments on funds:
+Regarding other commitments for financing:

-Effective January 1, 2019: The bank recognizes expected credit losses.
+Starting from January 1, 2019: the bank recognizes expected credit losses.

-The liabilities resulting from the contracts of financial guarantees are recognized in the provisions, and any increase in the liabilities resulting from the financial guarantee is recognized in other operating income (expenses) in the statement of profits and losses.
+- .
+Up to 31 December 2018: The Bank recognizes provisions if those contracts are deemed to be onerous. - The obligations resulting from the financial guarantee contracts are recognized within the provisions, and any increase in the obligations resulting from the financial guarantee is recognized within other operating income (expenses) in the profit and loss statement.